“The Sun” by Cathy McClelland

 – Have a campout in the back yard.
 Tell magical stories and let the imaginations run wild.

 – Plant a garden.
-Set a place within for an enchanted fairy princess.
+You can set a place within for an enchanted fairy princess with summer garden ideas.

 – Have a BBQ with a feast of roasted vegetables and fruits.